hakavlad/cache-bench/README.md

 Daemons that can affect file reading performance:
 - [prelockd](https://github.com/hakavlad/prelockd): Lock executables and shared libraries in memory to improve system responsiveness under low-memory conditions;
 - [memavaild](https://github.com/hakavlad/memavaild): Keep amount of available memory by evicting memory of selected cgroups into swap space.

+These tools may be used to monitor memory and PSI metrics during stress tests:
+- [mem2log](https://github.com/hakavlad/mem2log) may be used to log memory metrics from `/proc/meminfo`;
+- [psi2log](https://github.com/hakavlad/nohang/blob/master/docs/psi2log.manpage.md) from [nohang](https://github.com/hakavlad/nohang) package may be used to log [PSI](https://facebookmicrosites.github.io/psi/docs/overview) metrics during tests.